Can you imagine yourself with a horrendous patch of colors in your hair that looks like a dyed bundle of thatch?

 How long after a keratin treatment can you color your hair?

-According to professional hairstylists at the Aveda Lifestyle salon, you can color your hair 2 weeks after your keratin treatment.
+According to professional hairstylists at the Aveda lifestyle salon, you can color your hair 2 weeks after a keratin treatment.

 I will personally wait 3 weeks to be on the safe side.

 If you’re obsessed with hair color as much as I am …